CrazyChickenDev/Passwordlist-Generator/README.md

 - The name of the website the password is for

 ```
- This program is an interactive list generator that will create a password wordlist that can be used in penetration testing and forensic investigations to crack passwords:big_grin:.
+ This program is an interactive list generator that will create a password wordlist that can be used in penetration testing and forensic investigations to crack passwords:grin:.
 ```

 ### Usage